Polis, Cyprus

 People living in Polis were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Polis, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summers and warmer layers for the cooler winters.
 Don't forget your swimwear, as the region is known for its beautiful beaches.
 Pack a good pair of walking shoes for exploring the city and the surrounding countryside.
 Also, consider packing a hat, sunglasses, and sunscreen to protect yourself from the strong sun.
 Bring any prescription medications you need, along with a copy of your prescription.
 It's also a good idea to pack a basic first aid kit.
 If you plan on cooking, you might want to pack some of your favorite non-perishable food items, as they may be hard to find in Cyprus.
 Remember to pack all necessary travel documents, including your passport, driver's license, and any necessary visas or residency permits.
 If you're bringing electronics, don't forget to pack the appropriate power adapters.
 Cyprus uses the Type G plug, the same as the UK.
 Pack personal items that will make your new place feel like home, such as photos, favorite books, or small keepsakes.
 Lastly, consider packing a phrasebook or language learning materials.
-While many people in Cyprus speak English, learning some Greek phrases could be helpful," remarked one expat living in Polis, Cyprus.
+While many people in Cyprus speak English, learning some Greek phrases could be helpful," wrote a member in Polis.

 Where should I setup a bank account in Polis?